farski/awholenother.com/_posts/2025-07-27-getting-started-svg-sizing.md

 ## The infinite canvas

 The first thing to understand about SVGs is that in the vector world where you create shapes, and give them sizes and positions, the canvas onto which you are placing those shapes is infinite.
-It always extends infinitely in both directions, and there is no way to change that—there are no options or attributes that change or limit the size of an SVG‘s canvas.
+It always extends infinitely in both directions, and there is no way to change that—there are no options or attributes that change or limit the size of an SVG’s canvas.

 You may only care about a relatively small part of that infinite plane right near the origin, but the rest of the canvas will always be there.